MatJosephs/burpy/README.rst

 =====

 This module was created to parse and format the HTTP history from Burp Suite.
-The module was created to compensate for the ``Search`` and ``Save Process to Disk`` features which are missing from Burp Suite Community Edition.
+The module was created to compensate for the ``Search`` and ``Save Project to Disk`` features which are missing from Burp Suite Community Edition.
 At the moment, ``Burpy`` can output to the following formats: xlsx, csv, json.

 Installation